khulnasoft/go-cipherguard/README.md

 PR's are welcome.
 But be gentle: if it's something bigger or fundamental: please [create an issue](https://github.com/khulnasoft/go-cipherguard/issues/new) and ask first.

-Disclaimer: This project is community driven and not associated with KhulnaSoft Ltd
+Disclaimer: This project is community driven and not associated with Cipherguard SA

 # Install